DreamsForSchools/appinventor-sources/appinventor/misc/docs/authkey.md

 ## Introduction

-This version of MIT App Inventor stores session state in a Cookie named AppInventor.
+This version of DFS - AppMaker stores session state in a Cookie named AppInventor.
 In many systems cookie values are database keys which reference a database that contains the actual session information.
 In an environment where here are multiple application